kirteshdudawat/SubwayTransition/README.md

 3. If station is interchanging station, station name will still be same on all lines.
 4. In case we have multiple optimized path (with same complexity), we would return any one of the optimized path.
 5. Two station / node could only have one connecting line.
+6. Each Station Line would have its corresponding rules to calculate travel-time and stop-time in application.yml.

 # How to start the application?
 ###Notes: